xYairrx/RevilAPI/README.md

 Resident Evil API
 The project uses Spring Boot 3.3.2

-In the folder "resources" there is an query to view how the API works in Postman or Insomia.
+In the folder "resources" there is a query to view how the API works in Postman or Insomia.